equinix/terraform-provider-equinix/docs/resources/equinix_ecx_l2_connection.md

 -> **NOTE:** Some service provider do not directly support redundant connections in their service profiles.
-However, some of them offer active/active (BGP multipath) or active/passive (failover) configurations in their platforms and you can still achieve that highly resilient network connections by creating an `equinix_ecx_l2_connection` resource for each connection instead of defining a `secondary_connection` block.
+However, some of them offer active/active (BGP multipath) or active/passive (failover) configurations in their platforms and you still achieve that highly resilient network connections by creating an `equinix_ecx_l2_connection` resource for each connection instead of defining a `secondary_connection` block.